Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 - c_fluxsort_stable          | https://github.com/scandum/fluxsort
 ```

-rust_ipn_stable is in a solid state, but still work in progress.
+rust_ipn_stable is in a solid state, but is still a work in progress.
 A larger writeup and introduction together with rust_ipn_unstable are in progress.
 The benchmarks for non `Copy` types without interior mutability were performed as if it could detect that property, as it may be able to in the future with language support [[3](https://internals.rust-lang.org/t/pre-rfc-type-property-functions/18233)].

-rust_glidesort_stable, is compiled with the unstable rustc feature enabled.
+rust_glidesort_stable is compiled with the unstable rustc feature enabled.
 Published version 0.1.2.

 cpp_powersort_stable uses the powersort and not the powersort_4way implementation. powersort_4way requires sentinel values to be faster than powersort, and is thus not compatible with the general purpose testing done here. rust_glidesort_stable has a main loop based on the powersort algorithm, in that sense these two implementations are related.